What Inspires Patients to Become Engaged in Their Own Health?

 So, you’ve set up your portal, launched your app, and rebranded your healthcare organization to align with today’s industry’s trends.
 Now, how do you inspire your patients to become engaged in their own health?

 We’re creatures of habit, right?
-But, we also love new, helpful information in bite size chunks.
-The key is knowing what information is most valuable to your patients, and presenting that information in a way that’s easy to digest and doesn’t feel invasive to their daily routine.
+But, we also love new, helpful information in bite-sized chunks.
+The key is knowing what information is most valuable to your patient, and presenting that information in a way that’s easy to digest and doesn’t feel invasive to their daily routine.
 Enter analytics.

 The goal is to convert your raw clinical data into actionable insights that will inspire patient engagement.
 Here are some key data points to consider:

 - Date of last visit

 Now, stop thinking about them as data points.
 They’re individuals.
 That means it’s time to start asking humanizing questions about their individual health.

 - How did their last appointment go?

 - What was the reason they came to visit you?